 I have one parting tip for you.
 If you feel you need water stored in your car for long-term emergencies, avoid the emergency packets and cans sold online and touted by so many others in the emergency prep scene.
 Emergency water kits of this kind are made to part you from your money.
 They are expensive and not always reliable.

 Be smart, and spend your money on something worthwhile, such as quality reusable water containers.
 Conservation of our lands demands we do what we can to minimize garbage and use what we have with purpose.
-Don’t create waste, and don’t pollute your backyard with single-use containers when at all possible.
+Don’t create waste, and don’t pollute your backyard with single-use containers when possible.